AAA Cycle: Align-Agree-Apply

 Overview

 AAA is a guiding discipline and principle for software development: a way of thinking that provides guardrails against the most common mistakes organizations and development teams make.
-It is a philosophy that transcends any specific methodology, operating from the software architect’s perspective on what truly matters.
+It transcends any specific methodology, operating from the software architect’s perspective on what truly matters.

 AAA is about how we value before how we work.